 - The quality of Ireland's public administration is seen by business executives as above the European average.
-Ireland came 6th of the EU28 on this indicator in 2017. - On public service values such as independence from political interference, reliability and fairness, Ireland scores well above the European average. - Just under half of people surveyed say the provision of public services is good. - Ireland scores well with regard to the impartiality with which people are dealt with by public servants. - Irish public services are seen as amongst the least bureaucratic (2nd best) and least corrupt (3rd best) in Europe. - 60 per cent of the public, and just under half of business users, see the civil service as efficient. - Open data initiatives in Ireland are mid-ranking in European terms.
-Ireland scores well with regard to data maturity (3rd best). - Ireland's public administration is seen as one of the best in Europe (3rd best) in encouraging competition and providing a supportive regulatory environment. - Ex post evaluation of regulation is seen as poor (2nd worst in Europe), as is stakeholder engagement in developing regulations (worst).
+Ireland came 7th of the EU28 on this indicator in 2018. - On public service values such as independence from political interference, reliability and fairness, Ireland scores well above the European average. - People's view of the provision of public services in Ireland have improved and Ireland now ranks just above the European average. - The public's view of the quality of education services is above the European average.
+Their view of the quality of health, public transport and childcare is below the European average. - Sixty per cent of the public, and just under half of business users, see the civil service as efficient. - Ireland ranks first in Europe with regard to open data maturity in 2017, up from 18th in 2015.